oracle-samples/oltrain/content/posts/ol/storage/post-26/index.md

 ---
-title: "Enrypt drives using LUKS"
+title: "Encrypt drives using LUKS"
 date: 2022-07-25
 draft: false
 summary: "Learn how to encrypt drives using LUKS"